patrick-girard/FamilyFeud/README.md

 To generate the webpage:
 1. Access the command line (Terminal on Mac, or probably Putty on Windows).
 2. Switch into the directory with these files. (cd is the command for change directory).
-3. Enter: python3 writeFamilyFeud.py input.txt
+3. Enter: `python3 writeFamilyFeud.py input.txt`

 To access the webpage:
 1. Double click on the newly generated familyFeud.html file.
+If on Linux typing into your terminal `xdg-open familyFeud.html` in the current directory will open the webpage in your default web browser.

 ### To play the game:
 * You can flip each answer to reveal it by clicking on that answer.